Exact Hyper-Rectangular Clustering via Adaptive Subset Selection: Computational Experiments

-In order to conduct experiments with controlled instances having predictable optima, we use the instance generator introduced in \cite{marenco23} for the experiments.
-This procedure takes as input the dimension $d$, the number $n$ of points to be generated, the number $p$ of clusters to generate, and a parameter $s\in[0,1]$ specifying the \emph{dispersion} for the generated clusters.
-A set of $p$ \emph{originating points} is randomly generated with uniform distribution in $[-1,1]^d$, which will act as the originating points for the clusters.
-Afterwards, the $p$ clusters are generated by randomly constructing $n-q$ points around the originating points with uniform distribution and span $s$.
-To this end, an originating point $\bar x$ is randomly chosen and a point in $\bar x+[-s/2,s/2]^d$ selected with uniform distribution is added to the instance.\\
+In order to conduct experiments with controlled instances having predictable optima, we use the instance generator introduced in \cite{marenco23}.
+This generator takes as input the dimension $d$, the number $n$ of points, the number $p$ of clusters, and a parameter $s\in[0,1]$ specifying the \emph{dispersion} of the clusters.
+First, a set of $p$ \emph{originating points} is generated uniformly at random in $[-1,1]^d$.
+These points act as the centers of the clusters.
+The remaining points are generated around these centers by sampling uniformly in hyper-rectangles of span $s$.
+More precisely, an originating point $\bar{x}$ is selected and a point is drawn uniformly from $\bar{x}+[-s/2,s/2]^d$.

-In our experimentation we compare the compact formulation \eqref{cm.constr.0}--\eqref{cm.constr.7} solved directly with Cplex (denoted as CMP) and the incremental algorithm by using three different sampling metrics: neighbouring, eccentricity and distance-eccentricity (denoted as NM, EM and DM, respectively).
-We impose a time limit of 1800 seconds to the solver.\\

-Figure \ref{fig:times_p4} depicts the processing times on instances in $\real^3$ with $p=4$ clusters, ranging $|\X|$ from 40 to 1000 points.
-In the picture, we can clearly verify that running times of CMP are highly impacted by the number of points in the instances, contrary to the incremental algorithm, which can solve instances with 1000 points in less than 2 minutes.
-Indeed, for instances of 400 points CMP takes on average more than 500 seconds while DM needs less than 100 seconds to solve instances of up to 1000 points (and similarly for NM and EM).
-We observe that running times of DM tend to be slightly smaller than those of NM and EM, specially on harder instances.